ezet/evelib/README.md

 #### Caching
-The EveOnline API module caches XML files to disk, adhering to the CachedUntil values provided by CCP on each request.
-The cache location can be configured in App.config.
-You can easily change this for your own implementation if you want.
-The other libraries do not use caching.
+Some modules support local cache, as indicated in the list of supported modules.
+You can change the CacheLevel property on the RequestHandlers to set the cache behaviour.
+You can replace the Cache instances with your own implementation or new EveLibCache instances with different settings if you need to eg. change the cache path.

 #### Async/Await
 All methods that access an API provide both a synchronous and an asynchronous.
 Asynchronous methods are postfixed with `Async`.
 Some classes provide lazily loaded properties, which will always be loaded synchronously if a new request has to be made.
 To load such properties asynchronously, call `InitAsync()` on the respective objects, before accessing it's properties.
 All such properties are documented as such in it's comments.